PostHog/posthog.com/contents/docs/data-warehouse/setup/snowflake.md

 The data warehouse can link to data in Snowflake.

-Start by going to the [Data warehouse tab](https://us.posthog.com/data-warehouse) and clicking **Link source**.
+Start by going to the [Data pipeline page](https://us.posthog.com/pipeline/sources) and the sources tab and clicking **New source**.
 Choose Snowflake and enter the following data:

 - **Account identifier**: Likely a combination of your organization and the name of the account (e.g. `myorg-account123`).
 You can find this in the sidebar account selector or by executing the `CURRENT_ACCOUNT_NAME` and `CURRENT_ORGANIZATION_NAME` functions in SQL.
 - **Database**: Like `tasty_bytes_sample_data`